Impact of facial landmark localization on facial expression recognition: Background and scope

-Over the years, many datasets have helped researchers increase the robustness of face alignment approaches.
-Although these datasets can feature a large range of variations (head poses, facial expressions, illumination, etc.), they do not allow the accurate identification and measurement of the weaknesses of face alignment approaches in relation to a given factor, such as head pose variations or facial expressions.
-They lack suitable annotations and they do not contain aligned data captured in the absence of the variations, which is a required setting for assessing the impact of a single factor.
-With the emergence of new datasets, such as SNaP-2DFe \cite{allaert2018impact}, that provide synchronized and accurate labels of facial landmarks in both the presence and the absence of specific factors (e.g., head pose variations, facial expressions), it is possible to measure the robustness of face alignment approaches to these factors.
+\benjamin{To answer these questions, it is important to define an evaluation protocol that covers both facial expression analysis and landmark detection in the presence and absence of head movements in video sequences.
+In recent years, many datasets have been proposed, which helped improve the robustness of FER and FLL approaches \cite{li2020deep, deng2018menpo}.
+Although these datasets include a large range of difficulties, they do not allow for the proper identification and quantification of the weaknesses of approaches according to each of these difficulties.
+They lack suitable contextual annotations and do not contain data captured in the absence of such difficulties, which is required to fully understand their impact.
+With the emergence of new datasets, such as SNaP-2DFe \cite{allaert2018impact}, data annotated with facial landmarks, facial expressions, and head movements are now available.
+In SNaP-2DFe, subjects are recorded both in the presence and absence of specific difficulties (i.e., head pose variations, facial expressions), along with contextual annotations and synchronized multi-camera capture.
+Other datasets containing contextual annotations include WFLW \cite{wu2018look}.
+However, they contain only still images and the contextual annotations; although they are numerous (i.e., expressions, poses, occlusions, make-up, illumination, and blur), they remain limited as no details beyond the category are provided.
+For these reasons, we use the SNaP-2DFe dataset in our experiments.
+This makes it possible to evaluate the robustness of recent FLL approaches according to these difficulties, and to study its impact on FER.}

-Through our evaluation, and for the first time, we discuss two aspects: \begin{enumerate} \item the quality of facial landmark detection in the simultaneous presence of head pose variations and facial expressions; \item the impact of face landmark detection on a subsequent expression recognition process. \end{enumerate}
+\benjamin{Overall, we found that most approaches aim to optimize facial landmarks globally.
+Some approaches deal with related facial analysis tasks by relying on multi-task learning.
+Additional dimensions are also considered, including depth and temporal dimensions.
+As an example, stability over time is being considered carefully, probably due to the increase in the video content availability.
+However, all these works have objectives quite apart from subsequent tasks such as FER.
+There is, somewhat, the exception of multi-task approaches, but they do not address explicitly this issue.
+Is it the right choice?
+It is unclear today whether the current performance is sufficient for the purposes for which it is used.}

+\benjamin{The problems faced by FLL approaches in localizing landmarks in presence of expressions and head pose variations have also a large impact on FER accuracy.
+We show that the localization errors of some landmarks have more impact on FER results.}

+\benjamin{Considering the stability of landmarks over time and their importance, the new FLL evaluation metric proposed improves rank correlation consistently.
+This shows the benefit of considering FER specificities when measuring FLL performances.}